-As fewer churches make use of the organ in their regular sermons, increasingly the only exposure that most audiences get to the church organ is through film.
+While many churches still utilize this amazing instrument in their services, most audiences get the majority of their exposure to the church organ through film.
 The result is that people have a strong connection between the bombastic sounds of the organ and the climatic, or most tense moments in a film.

 The shifting perception and connotations of church organs does not mean that the art of organ playing is fading away.
-Thanks to the innovations of Viscount Organs, you can breathe new life into your old pipe organs by utilizing a digital organ.
+Thanks to the innovations of Viscount Organs, you can breathe new life into your old pipe organs by utilizing a Viscount Organ Console.
 Connected to your existing pipe organs, and using Physis® technology, our digital organs can add new depth, dimension, and sounds to your organ.
 Contact us today to find a dealer near you today!